ess-dmsc/forwarder/README.md

 ## C++ Forwarder features not replicated here

 Won't do:
+- Configure forwarding from json file (already agreed to remove from C++ codebase)
-- Forwarding to multiple Kafka clusters
+- Forwarding to multiple Kafka clusters (unless deemed necessary feature)